gazelle51/ps5-bot/README.md

 ## Installation

-To install the script first ensure Python 3.9+ is installed on your machine (this was built in Python 3.9.7).
+To install the script first ensure Python 3.9+ and Google Chrome is installed on your machine (this was built in Python 3.9.7).

 To install a virtual environment and dependencies run `bash ./scripts/install.sh` on Mac/Linux or double click `./scripts/install.cmd` on Windows.